 WBGO Media Fellowship Program

-Founded in 1979 and located in Newark, New Jersey, WBGO 88.3 FM is the largest music presenter in the state and the largest NPR jazz-formatted station in the United States.
-WBGO also has the most decorated radio news and public affairs broadcast operation in New Jersey, providing an unrivaled depth of coverage of Newark and Essex County.
+WBGO 88.3 FM has the most decorated radio news and public affairs broadcast operation in New Jersey, providing an unrivaled depth of coverage of Newark and Essex County.
+It is also the largest music presenter in the state and the largest NPR jazz-formatted station in the United States.

-- 10-week commitment, beginning June 5th.
+- A 10-week commitment, beginning June 3rd.
 Start date is subject to change based on the school calendar of the Fellow.

-- 40 hour work week.
-Ability to work flexible hours including nights and weekends
+- Ability to work flexible hours including nights and weekends.

 - WBGO Media Fellows Program application form (pdf download)

 - Personal statement addressing your connection to the Newark community and why you believe that this Fellowship will address your future career and educational goals

 - Letters of recommendation (minimum of two) at least one should be from a teacher or other academic advisor.
 Recommendation letters must be sealed and not reviewed by the applicant.

 While not required, if available, please submit 2-3 examples of previous journalism work which may include articles published in a student newspaper, or audio, or video production for a school.
 We prefer work sample items be digital for print items or links to websites for audio or video.
 Hard copies of samples will not be returned.

 The WBGO Media Fellows Program was developed to honor the late Cephas Bowles, who served as President and CEO of WBGO for 20 years.
 As a proud Newark native and lifelong devotee of public radio, he had a passion for creating opportunities that springboard young local leaders into the world of public broadcasting.
 As a WBGO Media Fellow, you will be part of that legacy.